-I had a meeting with a yellow Indian wasp recently that brought the fear of god into me.
-Though I am a fairly experienced in encounters with fearsome insects as I have my share of insect stings, bites and sprays during my childhood, but they were nothing compared to this one.
+Though I remain fairly experienced in encounters with fearsome insects as I have my share of insect stings, bites and spray burns during my growth to adulthood, but those experiences was nothing compared to the one I now faced.

-The wasp which was at the moment comfortable peeking through the visor as if admiring the constantly changing scenery, her comfort was probably the warmth inside the helmet, or maybe he/she just didn’t understand or care for the ruckus it had created by appearing into a tight scene.
+The wasp was at the moment felt comfortable peeking through the visor as if admiring the constantly changing scenery, her comfort was probably the warmth inside the helmet, or maybe he/she just did not understand or care for the ruckus it had created by appearing into a tight scenario.

-Gladly my mind accessed all possible scenarios and decided to wait for all those moments that I needed to safely get out of traffic and halt.
-I ensured that I didn’t so much as flinch my eyelid to avoid any unnecessary anger management by the wasp.
+Gratefully my mind assessed all possible to dos and decided to wait for those moments that I needed to safely get away from the traffic and halt.
+In those crucial moments, I did not so much as blink my eyelid to avoid any unnecessary anger management by the wasp.

-Once stopped I opened the visor smoothly and waited for what it felt like eternity for the wasp to fly off, and she did, that flight had more to do with discomfort from the cold that was outside and not probably of that wasp’s intent to fly.
-I sighed a relief.
-I shut the visor back before the wasp could change his/her mind and decided to ride along.
+On the stoppage I opened the visor as smoothly as I could and waited for what it felt like an eternity for the wasp to eventually fly away which she did, that flight had probably more to do with discomfort from the cold wind and pretty likely not of that wasp’s intent to fly.

-As I shifted gears towards Dehradun my belly brimmed with tizzy warm feeling over the scene of that wasp’s presence inside a very snugly fit helmet and what on earth motivated it to come out before my eyes just as I was speeding, I laughed at my successful and lucky escape…
+As I shifted gears towards Dehradun my belly brimmed with tizzy warm feeling over the scene of that wasp’s presence inside a very snugly fit helmet and what on earth motivated it to come out just near my eyes just as I was on good speed.

 I thanked god and laughed at my successful and a lucky escape…